Dunkelheit/lmao/README.md

    |__ store.js
 ```

-With `lmao` you can load all those JavaScript and JSON files directly into an object with a specific structure:
+With `lmao` you can load all those JavaScript and JSON files directly into an object with a specific structure.
+The
+values of the structure descriptor are [glob](https://www.npmjs.com/package/glob) paths.

 ```javascript
 lmao.load({